 Where to start?

-When we find something hard it is really easy to just ignore it and not spend time thinking about how to make it easier.
+When we find something hard we often just ignore it and don’t spend time thinking about how to make it easier.
 I’m advocating the opposite approach.
 You can use this worksheet to make a note of sexual activities that you find easier or more difficult in general.
 This worksheet is about contexts that are easier or harder for you too.
 Many people get so focused on the things that they don’t like or don’t want in a sexual encounter that they forget about how many things they actually enjoy.
 It is also easy to forget what an important role context plays.
 For me, first-time sex in a public space such as a kink or sex club usually feels safer.
 Others may feel the complete opposite and find that exposing and really difficult.
 Neither is inherently better, but one is better for me.
-This process is designed to help you to recognise the activities and contexts that feel safest and most conducive to a great sexual experience.
+This process is designed to help you to recognise the activities and contexts that feel safest and most conducive to a great sexual experience for you.

 Having your worksheets is all well and good, but you’re not particularly likely to have them with you when you hook up with someone at a bar and want to go home with them (or even at your third date with someone you met recently and you’ve decided to go home with).
 I’d recommend turning the things that are in your inner circle of awesome into a list on your phone.
 That way you can glance at it and remind yourself of the contexts that help you to feel best about sex, and the activities that you most enjoy.
 Obviously, it is unlikely that you will do all the activities on your list, but having it can help you to feel more confident in your knowledge of what you want and need to have a fulfilling sexual experience.